open-s4c/demo-ccat/talks/oh-asplos25/SLIDES.md

 <!-- reset_layout -->

-We will atomics from https://github.com/open-s4c/libvsync.
+We will use `vatomic` package: https://github.com/open-s4c/vatomic.

 By default, atomic operations have the strongest memory barrier (seq_cst), which disables all optimizations, but **can be slow**.